 If anti-dandruff shampoo alone doesn't get the job done, you can try combining it with cortisone and antifungal creams [source: Rockoff].
 These are usually sold over-the-counter, as are most anti-dandruff shampoos, but if your dandruff just won't ease up, stronger versions of both treatments are available by prescription from your doctor.

-For more information about treating dandruff, follow the links on the next page.
+For more information about treating dandruff, follow the links below.

 Related HowStuffWorks Articles

 - American Academy of Dermatology.
 "Seborrheic Dermatitis."
 (Accessed Sept.
 24, 2009)http://www.skincarephysicians.com/eczemanet/seborrheic_dermatitis.html